ONSITE: Pathways to Resilience

 A combination of experiential and theoretical opportunities including presentations, exercises, guided visualizations, breathwork and journaling, with an emphasis on group activities rather than individual process.

-Our Earlybird tuition price of $1195 is available specifically for this session to those registered and paid in full one month prior to the program start.
+Our Earlybird tuition price of $1195 is available up to one month prior to the program start.
 Regular tuition is $1275.
 Full payment is due one month before the program start date regardless of tuition price.

 You can find our cancellation policy here